 The school could also put you in touch with your local young carers service, or get a young carers worker to talk to you.

 Some schools run lunchtime groups or homework support groups for young carers.
-If your school doesn't do this, you could suggest it to your teachers.
+If your school does not do this, you could suggest it to your teachers.

 Nobody wants to get into trouble at school.
-If teachers know you're a carer, they may be more sympathetic to your problems (such as lateness), but it won't necessarily stop you being disciplined if you break the rules.
+If teachers know you're a carer, they may be more sympathetic to your problems (such as lateness), but it will not necessarily stop you being disciplined if you break the rules.

 If you're given detention, you could ask to have it during lunchtime rather than after school because of your caring responsibilities.

 You may feel you have to miss school to care for someone.
 But missing school can affect your whole future.
-Try to get help as quickly as possible so the situation doesn't go on for a long time.
+Try to get help as quickly as possible so the situation does not go on for a long time.

-A GP, nurse, social worker or another person whose job is to help the person you look after should be able to organise more support at home to help you concentrate on school or college.
+A GP, nurse, social worker or another person whose job is to help the person you look after can organise more support at home to help you concentrate on school or college.

 Friends and your social life